junosan/KiwoomScribe/ReadMe.txt

 The application wizard creates one dialog class:

 RealtimeDlg.h, RealtimeDlg.cpp - the dialog
-    These files contain your CRealtimeDlg class.
+    These files contain your CSaveDataDlg class.
 This class defines the behavior of your application's main dialog.
 The dialog's template is in Realtime.rc, which can be edited in Microsoft Visual C++.